 Bryan switches to a lower rate

 Bryan is four years into a 30-year mortgage.
 It’s an owner-occupier, principal and interest loan that started out with a low 3-year fixed rate.
-But the fixed rate period has finished and the current rate is much higher, at 4.34%.
+However, the fixed-rate period has finished and the current rate is much higher, at 4.34%.
 Bryan initially borrowed $700,000 and has repaid $120,000 so far.

 - Current monthly repayment: $3,104 per month.

-Bryan jumps onto Finder NZ and starts comparing loans.
-He doesn’t care about premium features like offset accounts, but wants a loan that is flexible and offers a low rate.
+Bryan jumps online and starts comparing loans.
+He doesn’t care about premium features like offset accounts but wants a mortgage that is flexible and offers a low rate.
 Bryan finds a good, basic mortgage product with a variable rate of 3.62%.
-The loan does come with a $500 application fee.
-His old loan has a $200 discharge fee.
+The loan does come with a $500 application fee and his old loan has a $200 discharge fee.

 - Switching costs: $700.